Skip to main content

 Exactly computes the quantile of a numeric data sequence, taking into account the weight of each element.

-To get exact value, all the passed values are combined into an array, which is then partially sorted.
+To get the exact value, all the passed values are combined into an array, which is then partially sorted.
 Each value is counted with its weight, as if it is present weight times.
 A hash table is used in the algorithm.
 Because of this, if the passed values are frequently repeated, the function consumes less RAM than quantileExact.
 You can use this function instead of quantileExact and specify the weight 1.

 When using multiple quantile* functions with different levels in a query, the internal states are not combined (that is, the query works less efficiently than it could).
 In this case, use the quantiles function.